DjShinter/TownieLib/README.md

 ____
 ### Contributing
-You would need to follow the "Building this project", and may create a pull request.
+You would need to follow the "Building this project", and you can create a pull request.

 All help is appreciated!